aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Cloud Mesh
   This switch allows your node to use any available Supernode on your local mesh.
+Supernodes are a way to link multiple mesh island networks in a safe and efficient way.
+If your local node is part of a network with a Supernode then you have the ability to view other nodes which are part of the Cloud Mesh network.
+This feature is ``enabled`` by default.
+Clicking the Cloud Mesh icon will navigate to the mesh status display of the closest Supernode available to your device.
+For further information see the *Supernode Architecture* description in the **Network Topologies** section of the **Network Design Guide**.

-  |icon5| The default is ``enabled`` so you may click your node's Cloud Mesh icon to connect to any node on the worldwide mesh.
+  |icon5| You may connect to any node on the worldwide mesh by clicking your node's Cloud Mesh icon on the left nav bar.
 Disable this option if you never want your node to provide a method of accessing devices on the worldwide mesh network.

 iPerf3 Server
-  This switch enables the included iperf3 client and server tools on your node.
+  This switch enables the built-in iperf3 client and server tools on your node.
 This makes it easy to perform bandwidth tests between arbitrary nodes in the network.
 The client and server are only invoked on demand, so there is no performance impact on the node except when tests are performed.
 The default value is ``enabled``.
+Testing with iperf3 is described in the "Test Network Links with iperf3" section of the **How-To Guide**.
+If you do not want your node to participate in any remote iperf3 tests then you can ``disable`` its ability to respond to those queries.

 Remote Logging
   The limited amount of memory for local node logs means that older information will roll off, and all log information is lost when your node is rebooted.
 By entering the URI for a remote log server, you can send your node's log info to a server using the syslog protocol.
 The format for this option is ``udp://ip-address:port`` or ``tcp://ip-adress:port``.
 Leave this field blank if no remote logging is desired.